 Crossing the road as a pedestrian comes with inherent risks.
 This is especially true if you must cross in an area of high traffic without crosswalks.
 When this happens, drivers may have difficulty anticipating when pedestrians will attempt to cross, which can lead to devastating accidents.

 To help reduce the occurrence of pedestrian accidents, many areas have implemented the use of pedestrian bridges, which are fixed over the road.
 While the purpose of the structures is to provide safety from being hit by a vehicle for pedestrians, there is some debate regarding if the bridges have created a whole new set of risks.

 If you are involved in an accident as a pedestrian, be sure to contact a pedestrian accident lawyer immediately.
-At Fetterman & Associates, PA, we can review the facts of your case and help you recover the compensation you are entitled to.
+At Fetterman Law, we can review the facts of your case and help you recover the compensation you are entitled to.

 Related Article: How To Determine Fault In A Pedestrian Accident